alphagov/government-service-design-manual/guides-and-toolkits/information-security/informationsecurity.md

 good starting place for milestones to add to a project plan:

 1. Identify the SIRO
-2. Work with an acceditor to identify the Business Impact Levels
+2. Work with an accreditor to identify the Business Impact Levels
 3. Confirm with the SIRO the target Business Impact Levels
 4. Confirm with the SIRO whether a formal Accreditation is required
 5. Procure a CLAS consultant if needed for the Accreditation work